The Web of Fear

 Me: It isn’t.

 Sue: Oh, that’s disappointing.
-You’ll be telling me that the Master isn’t in it, next.
+You’ll be telling me that the Master isn’t in this, next.
 The London Underground looks fantastic, by the way.
 It’s a great location to set a story in.

-Me: That’s what the London Underground said!
-They were convinced that the BBC had sneaked in and filmed there without their permission.
+Me: That’s what London Underground said.
+They were convinced the BBC had sneaked in and filmed there without permission.
 They went mental, or so the story goes.

 Sue: I’m not surprised they couldn’t tell the difference.
 It looks amazing.
 Look at that carpentry!

-Sue will keep banging on about how great the sets are throughout this story.
+Sue will keep banging on about how great the sets look throughout this story.

 Sue: Such beautiful curvature…